iamdcj/javascripts/core/asynchronicity/promises/states/README.md

 ### **Rejected**

-The promise enters this state when it has wrapped-up, but the operation was unsuccessful. i.e. it didn't return a value, but instead a reason as to why it failed.
+The promise enters the `rejected` state when it has wrapped-up, but the operation was unsuccessful. i.e. it didn't return a value, but instead a reason as to why it failed.

 ---